zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 Both particular service instances userMail1 and userMail2 are wrapped by `VirusDetector`.

 If the user is a premium customer, then his email service is wrapped by `DefaultFaxByMail` to provide the fax-by-mail extension.
+Unfortunately, the test on a premium customer cannot use the `PremiumUser` type since it has gotten lost during the preceding adaptation and wrapping.

 Then the two mail service instances inserted into `AlternatingUserMail`, which is able to switch the accounts in the background.
 This must be the topmost